 Big Picture Middle School science teacher collaborates on development of restoration project and ties to academic curriculum.
 Students participate in the restoration project and water quality testing at Seahurst Park.

 City of Burien leases ESC’s learning center, maintains Seahurst Park, loans restoration tools and supplies, and provides leadership during restoration projects.
-ESC also partners with the City during programs such as Camp Craz and Bonfire event.
+ESC also partners with the City to provide various environmental education programs throughout the year.